roysanfilipo/332-Ozone-Walk/README.md

 ## :sunrise: About:

-[332-Ozone-Walk](TBD) is a single page web application that advertises the rental property located at 332 Ozone Walk in Fire Island Pines off the southern coast of Long Island, New York.
+[332-Ozone-Walk](https://fip-332-ozone-walk.herokuapp.com/) is a single page web application that advertises the rental property located at 332 Ozone Walk in Fire Island Pines off the southern coast of Long Island, New York.

 This is a simple site that allows the user to see a little of what they should expect while renting 332 Ozone Walk for a summer.

 ## :star: Features:
-The user can:
+###The user can:
-- Navigate to to the main page to see an image of the house and a list of buttons
+- Navigate to to the main page to see an image of the house and a navbar with buttons
+- Click a button to learn a little about the property
 - Click a button to see photos of the house
 - Click a button to see features the house has to offer
+- Click a button to see reviews about a house, add a review (only admin can delete the review)
 - Click a button to find contact information
-- Click a button to see reviews about a house, add a review (only admin can edit or delete the review)

 ## :wrench: :nut_and_bolt: :hammer: The Build:
 ### Technologies:
+- PHP Backend (utilized for the guestbook)
+- ReactJS
-- TBD
+- MaterializeCSS
+- emailJS Service for contact email backend

 ## :sun_with_face: :full_moon_with_face: My Timeline:
 | Day           | Tasks         |